 Queen’s Park Gallery

-The work of the Queens Park Gallery is conducted from Pelican Craft Centre since late July 2011.
-The Gallery’s opening hours are, 9 am to 4 pm Monday to Friday and 9 am to 2 pm on Saturday.
+The work of the Queens Park Gallery is situated in the heart of Bridgetown.
+The Gallery’s opening hours are, 9 am to 5:30 pm Tuesday to Saturday.
 The Gallery may be contacted at 427-2345 or 429-3117

 The Queen’s House, the traditional home of the Gallery is located in and is part of the listed buildings on the UNESCO designation of a World Heritage site, ‘Bridgetown and its Historic Garrisons’.
 Queen’s Park opened as the only park in the city on June 9, 1909 by Lady Gilbert-Carter, wife of the Governor at the time.
 Lady Gilbert-Carter was responsible for the design of the Park as well as many interesting buildings such as Ilaro Court and the Empire Theatre.